marco-willi/camera-trap-data-pipeline/README.md

 2. if a new question needs to be renamed, e.g., 'howmanyanimalswithbighornsdoyousee' to 'big_horns_count'
 3. if different formats / namings are required, e.g., 'answer__' instead of 'question__'

-## Example Scripts
+## Executing the Scripts

+The following ways can be used to execute the scripts
+- Copy & paste the commands to a text editor, adjust the parameters, and copy & paste them to the command line.
+- Define run-specific parameters as shown in the sample scripts below and just copy & paste the relevant scripts.

 Here is a compilation of many sample scripts [Scripts](scripts.sh).
-These need to be adjusted, for example:

 ## Pre-Requisites